Garage conversion ideas: Create a space you’ll love

 If you plan to use your new bedroom for guests, test the walk to the nearest bathroom and the WIFI speed.
 Both are essential for guest comfort!

-Many older properties don’t have utility rooms and with the invention of the dishwasher and wine cooler, we’re increasing tight on kitchen space.
+Many older properties don’t have utility rooms or a boot room and with the invention of the dishwasher and wine cooler, we’re increasing tight on kitchen space.

 As far as garage conversion ideas cost, creating a simple utility room is very affordable.
 You don’t need to replace the door and the interior only needs minor work.
 Don’t get fixated on trying to create a luxurious finish, at least not at the start.
 Instead, ensure it’s functional and practical.